-WP Rich Snippets is an excellent premium offering that lets you add Rich Snippets to your site with ease — and for a diverse range of different content!
-You can add structured data for reviews, recipe, articles, video, and even author/editor ratings.
-It’s also supported by various custom addons to help those who need things like WooCommerce integration, custom shortcodes, Snippets for locations and maps, etc.
+WP Rich Snippets is an excellent premium offering that lets you add Rich Snippets to your site with ease — and for a diverse range of different content.
+You can add structured data for reviews, recipes, articles, video, and even author/editor ratings.
+It’s also supported by various custom add-ons to help those who need things such as WooCommerce integration, custom shortcodes, snippets for locations and maps, and so on.

-- Extension Add-ons – A useful collection of add-ons to add additional functionality for users who need more than the norm.
+- Extension add-ons — a useful collection of add-ons to provide functionality for users who need more than the norm.

-The Personal Plan of WP Rich Snippets costs $69 per annum, which lets you use the plugin on one domain.
-For further plans, including plans for multiple domains and specific addons, check out the official pricing page.
+The Personal plan costs $69 a year, and lets you use the plugin on one domain.
+For other plans, including those for multiple domains and specific add-ons, check out the official pricing page.

 WP Review Pro

-WP Review Pro, by popular WordPress theme providers MyThemeShop, is billed as an all-in-one solution for creating reviews on a WordPress-powered site.
-It’s fast, features a responsive design and features a number of different styles, including a point rating system, a circular rating system, a star rating system, and also a percentage rating system, as well as the ability to add pros and cons to a given review.
+WP Review Pro, by popular WordPress theme providers MyThemeShop, is billed as an all-in-one solution for creating reviews on a WordPress-powered website.
+It’s fast, features a responsive design, and has a number of different styles, including a point rating system, a circular rating system, a star rating system, and a percentage rating system, as well as the ability to add pros and cons to a given review.

-WP Review Pro can also be used to generate user-submitted ratings and reviews, and also comes with its own custom widgets and custom shortcodes.
+WP Review Pro can also be used to generate user-submitted ratings and reviews, and comes with its own custom widgets and shortcodes.

 Pricing starts at $39 for a single license, which, amazingly, allows you to use the plugin on unlimited websites!